patrick-han/patrick-han.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
 I'm Patrick : ) this is my website.
 It's a collection of my work/thoughts.
 It's _mostly_ academic stuff but I might end up posting other random things from time to time.
 Feel free to contact me if you're interested in anything I've done!
-At this point in my life I'm actively seeking internship and future full time opportunities!
+At this point in my life I'm attending graduate school, but I'm always interested to learn about summer interships and full-time positions!

 Currently I am...
 ------